felix-schultz/discord-servers-for-ai-agents/README.md

 | <h2 id="start-of-v">V</h2>                                                               |                                                                                                                 |                                                              |
 | Vapi                                                                                     | [Discord › pUFNcf2WmH](https://discord.gg/invite/pUFNcf2WmH)                                                    | AI-powered API generation tool                               |
 | Voiceflow AI                                                                             | [Discord › voiceflow-community-1079548823610871889](https://discord.gg/voiceflow-community-1079548823610871889) | Platform for building conversational AI experiences          |

+## You can contribute ✨

+If you know Discord invite link of AI Agent and related channels, then you can add that in this list.

+1. Fork this repository
+1. Update the README.md (this) file to add your entry in alphabetical order
+1. Make a Pull Request (PR) from your forked repository to this repository

+I'll be merging new PRs on daily basis.
+Please tag me in comment for attention [@ashgkwd](https://github.com/ashgkwd)